 Brownie Recipe Ingredients

-In a large bowl, mix together the flaxseed, cacao or (cacao mixture), sugar, applesauce and vanilla.
+- In a large bowl, mix together the flaxseed, cacao, sugar, applesauce and vanilla.

-Measure out the flour and stir in the baking powder so it is well disbursed.
-You can sift it together if you don't mind that extra step.
+- Measure out the flour and stir in the baking powder so it is well disbursed.

-Add the flour to the large bowl with flaxseed and cacao, etc, and stir until you have a chocolatey batter.
+- Add the flour to the large bowl and stir until you have a chocolatey batter.
 Fold in the chips.

 Make the Cookie Dough